Teachers Academy Conceptual Framework

 The Council of Program Coordinators (CPC) coordinates and ensures the quality of existing licensure programs.
 CPC membership includes all coordinators of professional licensure programs at UNCG.
 Listed below are the Program Coordinators by department.
 If you have program specific questions, please contact the appropriate coordinator who represents your field of interest using 336 for the area code.
 General questions should be directed to the Office of Student Services at 334-3410, or you can email SOEOSS@uncg.edu

-Faculty who need access to additional documents housed in the Blackboard organization for the Teachers Academy and CPC should email Dr. Barbara Levin at email@example.com for access.
+The Teachers Academy and the CPC are led by Dr. Barbara Levin.
+Faculty who need access to the Blackboard organization for the Teachers Academy and CPC should email Dr. Barbara Levin at firstname.lastname@example.org for access.
+If you have questions about advising, becoming a professional educator, or about licensure, please call the Office of Student Services at 334-3410 or email SOEOSS@uncg.edu.